Iraqi cuisine: Rice dishes

 In Iraqi Arabic, rice is called temmen, which is an assimilation of English "ten men" (a brand of Indian basmati rice).
-According to the myth, the word originated after World War I when Iraqi farmers declined to provide the British with rice to feed their soldiers in Basra.
+According to a common folktale, the word originated after World War I when Iraqi farmers declined to provide the British with rice to feed their soldiers in Basra.
 Thereafter, the British imported "Ten Men" instead.
 As such, when Iraqi porters used to hear British soldiers requesting them to carry the pouches of "Ten Men", they thought it meant rice in English.
 The word temmen has since entered the Iraqi vocabulary, and today, Iraqis still use that word for rice.